TheoDct/ALGOSUP_2022_Project_4_D/Specification/Technical Specification.md

 [^8]: Unity is a game engine designed to create games for a wide range of devices.

-[^9]: Pro Builder is a native 3D model editor of unity.
+[^9]: Pro Builder is a native 3D model editor of Unity.

-[^10]: Netcode is a native tool from unity used to build multiplayer foundation system by allows the user to connet to a host by its IP and port.
+[^10]: Netcode is a native tool from Unity used to build multiplayer foundation system by allows the user to connet to a host by its IP and port.

-[^11]: Relay is a native tool from unity used to build the connexion link from an users to another.
+[^11]: Relay is a native tool from Unity used to build the connexion link from an users to another.

-[^12]: Lobby is a native tool from unity used to create an entry point from a users to another.
+[^12]: Lobby is a native tool from Unity used to create an entry point from a users to another.

-[^13]: Vivox is a native tool from unity used to let all users from a same lobby to talk to each other.
+[^13]: Vivox is a native tool from Unity used to let all users from a same lobby to talk to each other.

 [^14]: Visual Studio is a source-code editor made by microsoft used to write code.

 [^15]: Git is a software used to centralize our work throughout the project.

-[^16]: CAD exchanger is a software used to convert an .ifc file to an .fbx file in order to use it with unity.
+[^16]: CAD exchanger is a software used to convert an .ifc file to an .fbx file in order to use it with Unity.